 Commentary by Alicia Woodward

-Alicia Woodward lives in Carmel and is co-author of “Lessons in Loveliness.
-Learning to Live a Lovely Life” and a lifestyle blog at lessonsinloveliness.com, Facebook, and Instagram.
-Email her at email@example.com.
+Alicia Woodward lives in Carmel and is co-author of “Lessons in Loveliness” and a lifestyle blog at lessonsinloveliness.com, Facebook and Instagram.
+Email her at firstname.lastname@example.org.